GoobyFRS/bluebotpc-web/pages/pc.md

 ---
 layout: default
 ---
-# IT Services
+# Computer Support Services

 We know that rural communities have unique IT challenges.
-Talent and hardware availability are just the tip of the iceberg.
 If you need IT support at Home, or in the Shop, Farm, Small-Medium-sized business; we are here to help!
-We can support just about any type of device!
+We can support just about any type of device! **$50/hour; 30 day guarantee.**

-- Desktop & Laptop Repairs
 - Malware/Virus Removal
-- Smart TV setup
+- Desktop & Laptop Repair
+- Laptop Touchscreen Replacements
+- Laptop Battery Replacements
-- Home Network Setup and Support
+- Network Support
-- Printer Setup and Support
+- Printer Setup & Support
-- Custom PC Builds and Upgrades
+- Custom PC Builds & Upgrades
-- Nikon Camera Services

 [Click Here to Open a Support Ticket](https://forms.gle/LBAdQnoguwRzCkNo8)